Appliqué Made Easy

 Your knot will be on the wrong side of the background fabric.

-Stitch back down catching the background fabric a bit under the edge of the shape.
+Stitch back down, catching the background fabric a bit under the edge of the shape.

 Stitch back up into the fold of the shape, and continue stitching all the shapes down.

-Congratulations your appliqué is complete!
+Congratulations, your appliqué is complete!

 Want to know a super simple trapunto technique?
-This is how it works.

 Feel free to skip this step.
 It is optional.